Side Meetings

 • Thai Health Promotion Foundiation

-Health taxes are a tool used to transform a country's health system.
+Health taxes are a tool for transforming a country's health system.
 They provide a reliable funding stream for Universal Health Coverage (UHC), shifting the system's focus from a reliance on curative care to a stronger emphasis on preventive health.
 This transformation is necessary to meet the challenges posed by changing demographics and the rising burden of NCDs.

 • Explain the importance of sustainable financing in health system transition by addressing current challenges, country experiences, and possible solutions.